Watch a quick demo or schedule time with us.

 Finally, are there any specific, frequent, and niche areas where prospective customers might be hanging out?
 If there are active online communities for your buyer, then document those here – these are key resources for your team as they translate this core messaging doc into other assets like eBooks, whitepapers, decks, and web pages.

-Similar to the persona messaging template where you documented the frustrations, wants, fears, and aspirations of your audience, we document the Before State, Negative Consequences, After State, and Positive Business Outcomes in this template.
+Similar to the persona messaging template where you documented the frustrations, wants, fears, and aspirations of your audience, we document the Triggers, Problem State, Problem Effects, Solution State, and Solution Impact in this template.

 This is a critical area to spend time on.
 It drives the urgency behind the sale and will help focus content that’s designed to move the prospect down your funnel.

-Before State – the critical problem or problems your prospective buyer is facing.
+Problem State – The critical problem or problems your prospective buyer is facing.
+This problem may have existed for a while, but has suddenly been triggered.
 Hopefully this taps into frustrations they have at a personal level and that they are seeking to resolve.
 Naturally, it’s something that your product is effective at addressing.

-Negative Consequences – what if your audience did nothing about their problems?
+Problem Effects – what if your prospects did nothing about their problems?
 What’s the impact?
 To them?
 To the business?
-The more specific and quantified you can be, the better.
+Document the net effects that the problems can have and bonus points for the more specific and quantified you can be.

-It’s important to split this out.
-It’s not enough to write down the problems, and it’s not enough to drop in some benefits.
-Refining the picture of the Before State of your buyer and the gap to achieving the Positive Business Outcomes is the core of what drives urgency for your deals.
-Without a wide gap, the friction of doing nothing is often too great to overcome.
+It’s important to write all of this down.
+It’s not enough to write down the problems, and it’s not enough to just sprinkle in some benefits.
+Refining the picture of the Problem State of your buyer, the Triggers moving them to action, and how far away your buyers are from achieving the benefits of the Solution Impact is the core of what drives urgency.
+Without a trigger and a perceived benefit, the friction of doing nothing is often too great to overcome.

 We’ll get ready in the rest of the template to position your product as the key to achieving the quantified, tangible outcomes we’ve written down in this section.

 You know your product inside and out.
 Everyone in your organization knows your product inside and out, but I bet this section will give you pause and take some time to distill down to 3 or fewer Value Drivers.
-A Value Driver describes what drives the transition between the Before State to the After State.
-Your Value Drivers form the messaging pillars for your product.
-The hardest part is reducing down what drives the value for the buyer to just 3 (or less!) values and have something everyone can agree on.
+A Value Driver describes what essential benefit the customer achieves from your product as they realize the solution to their problems.
+Your Value Drivers form the the pillars of your product that you can message around and describe in terms of Gain, Loss aversion, and Logical Arguments.
+The hardest part is reducing down what drives the value for the buyer to just 3 (or less!) values and have something everyone can agree on 👍 .

-A good Value Driver is a high level statement of the qualities of the product that directly relate to the challenges of the Before State.
+A good Value Driver is a high level statement of the qualities of the product that directly relate to the challenges of the Problem State.
+Skip the nice to haves, the feature jargon, and anything that isn’t described in terms of your buyer’s perspective.

 All the positioning and messaging will refer back to these Value Drivers and should reinforce them, providing proof and truth that makes them real.